davinkevin/angular-formation/README.md

 $ npm install -g yarn
 ```

-Depending of your plateform, this command should be launched with admin rights (sudo for Mac & Linux for example).
+Depending of your platform, this command should be launched with admin rights (sudo for Mac & Linux for example).

 You can check the correct installation of YARN by execution the following command